 If the primary is fixed and the secondary is free to move, the force will pull the secondary in the direction of the force and will result in the required rectilinear motion.
 When we give supply to the system the developed field will result in a linear traveling field, the velocity of which is given by the equation,

 Where fs is the supply frequency in Hz, Vs is the velocity of the linear traveling field in meter per second, and t is the linear pole pitch i.e. pole to pole linear distance in meter.

 For the same reason as in the case of an induction motor, the secondary or runner cannot catch the speed of the magnetic field.
 Hence there will be a slip.
 For a slip of s, the speed of the linear induction motor will be

 A linear induction motor is not that widespread compared to a conventional motor, taking its economic aspects and versatility of usage into consideration.
 But there are quite a few instances where the LIM is indeed necessary for some specialized operations.

-Few of the applications of a LIM have been listed below.
+Few of such applications are listed below.

-i) Automatic sliding doors in electric trains.
+- Automatic sliding doors in electric trains.

-ii) Mechanical handling equipment, such as propulsion of a train of tubs along a certain route.
+- Mechanical handling equipment, such as propulsion of a train of tubs along a certain route.

 - Metallic conveyor belts.

 - Pumping of liquid metal, material handling in cranes, etc.